malharinamdar/vaidya-nidaan/README.md

-# respiratory-disease-clasisfication-using-cnn
+# alzheimer's
-The project aims to decode and analyse `X-Ray` or `MRI` images to predict the presence of disease in the patient.
+The project aims to decode and analyse `MRI` images to predict the presence of disease in the patient.